 - Stroll thru Tuileries Gardens toward Place de la Concorde

-- Walk down the Champs Elysée to the Arc de Triomphe: go to top for a great view [Post: 10 Top Sites in Paris]
+- Walk down the Champs Elysée to the Arc de Triomphe: go to the top for a great view [Post: 10 Top Sites in Paris]

 - Eiffel Tower.
 They could splurge and have lunch at the Le Jules Verne restaurant====need reservations, expensive